fusionbox/django-authtools/docs/intro.rst

     database join, which may have an effect on performance.

-However, there are many valid reasons for wanting a User model that you can change things on.  django-authtools allows you to that too.  django-authtools provides a couple of abstract classes for subclassing.
+However, there are many valid reasons for wanting a User model that you can change things on.  django-authtools allows you to do that too. django-authtools provides a couple of abstract classes for subclassing.

 .. class:: authtools.models.AbstractEmailUser